Audition

 Thanks for your interest in joining the Fog City Singers!
 This page describes our audition process and the overall commitment expected of our singers.

-WHAT DOES IT MEAN TO BE IN FOG CITY?
+WHAT DOES IT MEAN TO BE In the FOG CITY Singers?

 To keep motivation high, we organize ourselves around tightly scoped projects that are self-contained, exciting, and slightly too ambitious.
-(We agree with Leonard Bernstein: “To achieve great things, two things are needed: a plan and not quite enough time.”)
-Prior to the pandemic, each project was typically a “concert set” consisting of ~3 months of weekly rehearsals to learn and memorize ~10 songs on a theme, with ~2 concerts at the end of the term.
+We agree with Leonard Bernstein: “To achieve great things, two things are needed: a plan and not quite enough time.”
+Each project is typically a “concert set” consisting of ~3 months of weekly rehearsals to learn and memorize ~8 songs on a theme, with ~2 concerts at the end of the term.
 See sample concert videos here or concert programs here.

 Some logistical clarifications:

-• Singers must explicitly opt in or out of each project.
+Singers are asked to explicitly opt into each project.
 This helps ensure a stable, highly motivated roster for each project (which makes rehearsals more rewarding, helps us figure out part balance up front, and so forth).
-We collect opt-ins and opt-outs via a Google Form just before the start of each project.

-• If you opt in, plan to attend ~all rehearsals.
-COVID makes planning more difficult for each of us, but in general, if you opt into a project, we’re relying on you to attend all rehearsals for that project, save for maybe 1 or 2, as well as the performances.
-If you’re going to be absent, please tell us ~days or weeks in advance if possible.
+If you opt in, plan to attend ~all rehearsals.
+Life and health can get in the way, but generally, we’re hoping that those who opt into a project will attend all rehearsals (save maybe 1 or 2), as well as all performances.
+We ask that planned absences are communicated weeks in advance if possible.
 Times the number of members, this policy helps ensure that each rehearsal is worthwhile!

-• By joining Fog City, we’ll also ask you to become a member of the Barbershop Harmony Society.
-This allows you to sing with us at conventions and also helps fund our chapter activities, which include booking spaces, paying for music, and helping fund travel for members in need of financial assistance.
-There is an annual fee associated (a couple hundred bucks), but the fee is low for singers 26 and under.
+By joining the Fog City Singers, we’ll also ask you to become a member of the Barbershop Harmony Society.
+This allows you to sing with us at conventions and also helps fund our chapter activities, which include booking spaces, paying for our director’s services, and purchasing sheet music and learning resources.
+There is an annual fee associated, about $340—that fee is far lower for singers 26 and under.

-HOW DO I KNOW IF I’M A GOOD FIT FOR FOG CITY?
+HOW DO I KNOW IF I’M A GOOD FIT FOR FCS?

 We’re looking for strong, conscientious singers who apply feedback and learn music quickly, yet who are humble and lovely to be around.
 Vocal tone is a major factor for us: barbershop is all about ringing chords, so we look for clarion, “ping-y” voices rich in both fundamental tone and higher partials.
 Accountability is also important: we look for singers who would be “leaders” rather than “leaners” in a typical choir setting.